NEXT AVAILABLE COURSE: February 3rd | PRICE: €1300 per candidate ( 5 days)/ €1,500 per candidate (6 days)

 - How to use electrical schematics to effectively troubleshoot

-- The course is delivered over 5 instructor led days.
+- The course is delivered over 5 or 6 instructor led days.
 There are self directed hours to be completed before the course starts, between course days and before exams.

 - Course days are blocked out over 3 weeks to enable sufficient time for self directed learning.